-We have audited Brinker International, Inc. and subsidiaries' (the Company) internal control over financial reporting as of June 27, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of June 27, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of June 27, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited Brinker International, Inc. and subsidiaries' (the Company) internal control over financial reporting as of June 27, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of June 27, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.